infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violation-reasons.md

-Inappropriate behaviour such as taking-off/landing from grass, ramp areas and/or taxiways is not tolerated on the Expert Server - pilots can expect to be removed from the server.
+Inappropriate behavior such as taking-off/landing from grass, ramp areas and/or taxiways is not tolerated on the Expert Server - pilots can expect to be removed from the server.